Olacgk/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1. a program that print the last digit of the number stored in the variable
 2. a program that prints the alphabet in lowercase
 3. aa program that prints the alphabet in lowercase and then in uppercase
 4. a program that prints the alphabet in lowercase
+5. a program that prints all single digit numbers of base 10 starting from 0